Refined floor diagrams from higher genera and lambda classes: Introduction

-Following their work \cite{MR3453390} defining $q$-refined counts of tropical curves in $\R^2$, Block and G\"ottsche defined \cite{MR3579972} $q$-refined counts of floor diagrams, producing Laurent polynomials in some variable $q$ and reducing to the ordinary integral counts of floor diagrams for $q=1$.
-In \cite{MR3904449}, we established a $q$-refined version of Mikhakin's correspondence theorem, relating, after the change of variables $q=e^{iu}$, $q$-refined counts of tropical curves in $\R^2$ and generating series of higher genus log Gromov-Witten invariants of toric surfaces with insertion of a lambda class.
-For $h$-transverse toric surfaces, the ``stretching limit" connects, as in the unrefined case, $q$-refined counts of tropical curves and $q$-refined counts of floor diagrams.
-Thus, it follows directly from \cite{MR3904449} that $q$-refined floor diagrams compute, after the change of variables $q=e^{iu}$, generating series of higher genus log Gromov-Witten invariants with insertion of a lambda class.

-The previous paragraph gives a summary of the $q$-refined way to understand the relation between floor diagrams and curve counting using tropical geometry.
-The goal of the present paper is to describe a $q$-refined way to understand this connection using relative Gromov-Witten theory.
+In this paper, we investigate the connection between counts of complex curves and the $q$-refined counts of floor diagrams introduced by Block and G\"ottsche \cite{MR3579972}.
+The $q$-refined counts of floor diagrams are Laurent polynomials in a variable $q$, and they reduce to the ordinary integral counts of floor diagrams for $q=1$.
+In \cite{MR3904449}, we established a $q$-refined version of Mikhakin's correspondence theorem, relating $q$-refined counts of tropical curves in $\R^2$ \cite{MR3453390} and generating series of higher genus log Gromov-Witten invariants of toric surfaces with insertion of a lambda class after the change of variables $q=e^{iu}$.
+On the other hand, for $h$-transverse toric surfaces, the ``vertically stretched" limit connects $q$-refined counts of tropical curves and $q$-refined counts of floor diagrams, as in the unrefined case.
+Therefore, \cite{MR3904449} can be used to give an understanding based on $q$-refined tropical geometry of the relation between $q$-refined floor diagrams and curve counting.
+The goal of this paper is to present an alternative and more direct understanding of the relation between $q$-refined floor diagrams and curve counting based on relative Gromov-Witten theory.
 We show the following result (we refer to Theorem \ref{main_thm_precise} for the precise statement).

-\begin{thm} For $\PP^2$ and Hirzebruch surfaces, refined floor diagrams compute, after the change of variables $q=e^{iu}$, generating series of higher genus relative Gromov-Witten invariants with insertion of a lambda class. \end{thm}
+\begin{thm} For $\PP^2$ and Hirzebruch surfaces, $q$-refined counts of floor diagrams are, after the change of variables $q=e^{iu}$, generating series of higher genus relative Gromov-Witten invariants with insertion of a lambda class. \end{thm}

+Relative Gromov-Witten invariants of a surface $S$ with insertion of a lambda class can be naturally viewed as equivariant relative Gromov-Witten invariants of the $3$-fold $S \times \A^1$ (see \S \ref{section_dim_3}).
+Remarkably, the conjectural correspondence between Gromov-Witten invariants and Pandharipande-Thomas stable pair invariants for $3$-folds \cite{mnop1, mnop2, pt} is also formulated in terms of a change of variables $q=e^{iu}$.
+As this correspondence is known for the equivariant relative theories of toric $3$-folds \cite{moop, mpt}, we can rephrase Theorem \ref{main_thm0} as follows (see Theorem \ref{thm_main_pt} for the precise statement).

+\begin{thm} For $S=\PP^2$ or a Hirzebruch surface, $q$-refined counts of floor diagrams are equivariant relative Pandharipande-Thomas stable pair invariants of the $3$-fold $S \times \A^1$. \end{thm}

+Tropical computations of higher genus Gromov-Witten invariants and of some stable pair invariants of toric 3-folds were done previously by Brett Parker in the framework of exploded manifolds \cite{parker2017three}.
+The main result of our paper can be viewed as an example of the tropical/Gromov-Witten correspondence of \cite{parker2017three} for which the tropical side can be explicitly described in terms of floor diagrams, and for which the stable pair reformulation can be easily stated.